webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

     - **Goods**: transfer ownership to customer.
     - **Access to resources**: customer allowed to use it.
     - **Service Actions**: things the service provider does for the customer.
+- **Service Manangement Key Concepts**
+  - Key concepts of services and service management:
+    a.
+Service: A means of enabling value co-creation by facilitating outcomes that customers want to achieve, without the customer having to manage specific costs and risks.
+    b.
+Service management: A set of specialized organizational capabilities for enabling value for customers in the form of services.
+    c.
+Customer: The role that defines the requirements for a service and takes responsibility for the outcomes of service consumption.
+    d.
+User: The role that uses services.
+    e.
+Sponsor: The role that authorizes budget for service consumption.
+Can also be used to describe an organization or individual that provides financial or other support for an initiative.
+    f.
+Utility: The functionality offered by a product or service to meet a particular need.
+Utility can be summarized as ‘what the service does’ and can be used to determine whether a service is ‘fit for purpose’.
+To have utility, a service must either support the performance of the consumer or remove constraints from the consumer.
+Many services do both.
+    g.
+Warranty: Assurance that a product or service will meet agreed requirements.
+Warranty can be summarized as ‘how the service performs’ and can be used to determine whether a service is 'fit for use'.
+Warranty often relates to service levels aligned with the needs of service consumers.
+This may be based on a formal agreement, or it may be a marketing message or brand image.
+Warranty typically addresses such areas as the availability of the service, its capacity, levels of security, and continuity.
+A service may be said to provide acceptable assurance, or 'warranty', if all defined and agreed conditions are met.
 - **service owner**
   - A role that is accountable for the delivery of a specific service.
 - **service portfolio**